nh0397/personal-data-extractor/README.md

 - Replace your_password with your LinkedIn password.
 - Replace your_github_access_token with your GitHub Personal Access Token.
 - Replace https://www.linkedin.com/in/your-profile-url/ with your LinkedIn profile URL.

+### Add Your Resume

+Place your resume file named `Resume.pdf` in the `./resources/` directory of the project.
+This file will be used for resume parsing.

 ## Running the Project